 Image Credit: Texas Alliance For Life

-According to the way the law was written, it was up to the Attorney General to notify the Tennessee Code Commission.
-Within 30 days of that notification, abortion will be banned in the state under most circumstances.
+According to the way the law was written, it is now up to the Attorney General to notify the Tennessee Code Commission and within 30 days of that notification abortion will be banned in the state under most circumstances.

 The Human Life Protection Act passed in 2019 criminalizes “performing or attempting to perform an abortion, except in extreme cases where it is necessary to prevent death or serious and permanent bodily injury to the mother” making it a Class C felony for physicians.
 Women seeking to end a pregnancy are not subject to prosecution.